-• With your advisor's permission, distribute a final draft of the thesis/project to the second reader.
-Check with your advisor as to whether an electronic or paper document is preferred.
+• With your advisor's permission, distribute a final draft of the thesis/project to the second reader and the advisor so that everyone is working from the same final draft.

 Have the Oral Defense

 The oral defense provides students with the opportunity to demonstrate their ability to participate in a scholarly discussion of their Master's Thesis/Project.